Cleancodedotclub/Eye-Detection/README.md

-# Eye-Detection
 Python Eye Detection is a GitHub repository containing code for detecting eyes in images using Python.
 It utilizes the OpenCV library and Haar Cascade classifiers to detect the eyes and draw a rectangle around them.
+The code can handle multiple faces in an image and can detect both eyes separately.
+This repository can be useful for image processing tasks that require eye detection such as facial recognition, tracking eye movements, and gaze tracking.
+The code is well documented and can be easily customized to fit specific use cases.